suizokukan/katal/README.md

                             --select/--add options to display more informations
                             about the process : in this case, the --infos will be executed before --select/--add (default: False)
-      -m, --mute            # No output to the console; no question asked on the console (default: False)
       -n NEW, --new NEW     # Create a new target directory (default: None) --off                 # Don't write anything into the target directory or into the database, except into the current log file.